Wilson Area Law formula on $\mathbb{R}^4$: Wilson Area Law Formula

+On a lattice gauge, Gross in \cite{Gross01} explained that the coupling constant $c(\epsilon)$ should depend on $\epsilon$, and as $\epsilon$ goes down to 0, $c(\epsilon)$ should go down to 0.
+This idea is also known as asymptotic freedom.
 When the gauge group is non-abelian, asymptotic freedom applies.
 See \cite{peskin1995introduction}.
 In Definition \ref{d.p.2}, we set the coupling constant $c = 1/\kappa$.
 This is crucial as it allows us to obtain the Area Law formula.
 (See Remark \ref{r.af.1}.)
 Without asymptotic freedom, the Area Law formula does not hold.
 Refer to \cite{YMLim01} for the case of abelian gauge group.